WorkDii/powerpcu_export/export/readme.md

 1. corntab เพิ่มคำสั่ง ทุกๆ 1 ชั่วโมง
 2. reader own ou from api
-3. reader lastest excute time from file lastest_excute_time.txt
+3. reader latest execute time from file latest_execute_time.txt
-4. if lastest excute time is less than x hour from ou [export_every_hours], then skip
+4. if latest execute time is less than x hour from ou [export_every_hours], then skip
-5. else excute export
+5. else execute export
     - Get list all list query from API `query_map`
     - Get data from JHCISDB with list query
     - Save data to data_hinfo DB in MySQL by used `[name table]_powerpcu` from query_map